udos86/ng-dynamic-forms/README.md

 **But beware!
 There's a catch!**

-Internally NG Dynamic Forms resolves a declared validator by it's function name.
+Internally NG Dynamic Forms resolves a provided validator by it's function name.

 Though **when uglifying code** for production this **information is irretrievably lost**.

-So to **avoid a runtime exception** you actually would have to **exclude all custom validator function names from mangling**:
+In order to **avoid a runtime exception** you actually would have to **exclude all custom validator function names from mangling**:
 ```ts
 plugins: [
     new webpack.optimize.UglifyJsPlugin({